proother/sing-box-lib/README.md

 **Sing-Box** is a universal proxy platform maintained by the [SagerNet](https://github.com/SagerNet) community.
 It supports various proxy protocols and offers advanced routing, traffic management, and encryption capabilities.

 ### Available Libraries
-This repository provides three precompiled library packages:
+This repository provides the following precompiled library packages:

-1. **Libbox-ios.xcframework.zip** - iOS-specific framework for iPhone/iPad apps
+1. **Libbox-ios.xcframework.zip** - iOS framework with file descriptor leak patch (recommended for iOS)
+2. **Libbox-ios-official.xcframework.zip** - iOS framework without patches (original upstream version)
-2. **Libbox-apple.xcframework.zip** - Universal framework supporting iOS, macOS, and tvOS
+3. **Libbox-apple.xcframework.zip** - Universal framework supporting iOS, macOS, and tvOS
-3. **libbox-android.aar.zip** - Android Archive (AAR) for Android app development
+4. **libbox-android.aar.zip** - Android Archive (AAR) for Android app development

+#### iOS Version Differences
+- **Patched Version (Libbox-ios.xcframework.zip)**: Includes a patch that disables file watching to prevent "too many open files" errors when using local rule-sets on iOS.
+This is the **recommended version** for most iOS applications.
+- **Official Version (Libbox-ios-official.xcframework.zip)**: The pure upstream build without any modifications.
+Use this if you need the exact official behavior or don't use local rule-sets.

 ## Automation & Release Process